igemsoftware2020/UiOslo-Norway/README.md

 # Blender: Vizualization
 - Import of template model from .OBJ file
     - Create a blank canvas.
 First click "A" on your keyboard or select all entities in scene collection.
-When all are selected press the delete button or right click on a selected object and press "delete"
+When all are selected press the delete button or right click on a selected object and press the "delete" option in the righ-click menu.
     - To import our 3D model into blender, click "File" -> "Import" -> "Wavefront (.obj)" then select "SALMON.OBJ" ![How to import .OBJ](https://github.com/iGEMOslo/iGEM2020_UiOslo_Norway/blob/master/Blender_import_OBJ.png) ![Select .OBJ](https://github.com/iGEMOslo/iGEM2020_UiOslo_Norway/blob/master/Blender_select_OBJ.png)
 - Setting up our import script in the scripting menu and running it.